sumeetdas/succinct-rust/README.md

   ```
   Output:
   ```
-  4 3 2 1
+  3 2 1
   ```
-  Here, `1..4` creates an array with values between 1 and 4, and calling `rev` function reverses the order.
+  Here, `1..4` creates an array with values between 1 and 3 (excluding 4), and calling `rev` function reverses the order.
 Then use for loop to iterate through the array.
+  * Ranges like `1..4` are end-exclusive.
+Here, 4 is ignored, and the `for` loop runs on values 1, 2 and 3.

 # Ownership